-Early and Forced Marriage: The minimum legal age of marriage is 16 for girls and boys and as early as 14 with judicial authorization.
+Early and Forced Marriage: The minimum legal age of marriage is 16 for girls and boys and as young as 14 with judicial authorization.

 Sexual Exploitation of Children: The law against rape also covers statutory rape.
 Child pornography is illegal and carries a prison sentence of up to four years.
 The minimum age of sexual consent is 14 years.
-The penalty for statutory rape is 15 years' imprisonment, the same as for rape in general.
+The penalty for statutory rape is 15-years' imprisonment, the same as for rape in general.

 International Child Abductions: The country is a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
-See the Department of State's Annual Report on International Parental Child Abduction at travel.state.gov/content/childabduction/en/legal/compliance.html.
+See the Department of State's Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data.html.